Rounak-Paul/vklite/docs/docs/index.md

 ## Target Audience

-This course is designed for:
+This material is designed for:

 - Undergraduate and graduate students studying computer graphics or game development.
 - Beginners with a strong interest in graphics programming who are willing to engage with low-level APIs.